dkalintsev/Terraform-vTM-GSLB/README.md

 As it stands now, template doesn't increment Serial Number in the DNS zone if you change any of the values and re-run `terraform apply` on top of already deployed configuration.

-If you need to increment a zone serial, please increment value of the `zone_serial` in `terraform.tfvars` and re-run `terraform apply`.
+If you need to increment the zone serial, please increment value of the `zone_serial` in `terraform.tfvars` and re-run `terraform apply`.

 ---